Working poor: Obstacles to uplift

 The issue with education starts many times with the working poor from childhood and follows them into their struggle for a substantial income.
 Children growing up in families of the working poor are not provided the same educational opportunities as their middle-class counterpart.
 In many cases the low income community is filled with schools that are lacking necessities and support needed to form a solid education.
 This follows students as they continue in education.
 In many cases this hinders the possibility for America's youth to continue on to higher education.

-The grades and credits just are not attained in many cases, and the lack of guidance in the schools leaves the children of the working poor with no degree.
+The grades and credits are not attained in many cases, and the lack of guidance in the schools leaves the children of the working poor with no degree.
 Also, the lack of funds for continuing education causes these children to fall behind.
 In many cases, their parents did not continue on into higher education and because of this have a difficult time finding jobs with salaries that can support a family.
 Today a college degree is a requirement for many jobs, and it is the low skill jobs that usually only require a high school degree or GED.
 The inequality in available education continues the vicious cycle of families entering into the working poor.